Jason O'Toole (journalist): Journalism

 He has been described by several prominent Irish publications as the best interviewer of his generation.
 He wrote a weekly interview called, "The Jason O'Toole Interview", for the Irish Mail on Sunday and the Irish Daily Mail from 2009 to 2014.
 He is the former Senior Editor of the popular Irish publication, Hot Press magazine.
 He returned to his post of senior editor at Hot Press magazine in September 2016 and stepped down in December 2018.
 Between 2018 and 2022 he wrote a weekly column for the Irish Sunday Mirror.
 He also wrote a major weekly 2,000-words music interview with countless iconic figures, such as The Doors, Sex Pistols, Tom Jones, Elvis Costello, Tito Jackson, Jehtro Tull, Simple Minds, and Iron Maiden for the Irish Daily Mirror. between 2018 and March 2023.

 Awards

 O'Toole was one of six short-listed for the National Journalist of the Year Award for the inaugural NNI Journalism Awards in October 2011.

 The book he co-wrote with Jimmy Magee was short-listed for the Irish Sports Book of The Year Award, organised by Bord Gais.

 O'Toole was short-listed for Features Journalist of the Year at the 2022 Irish Journalism Awards.

-Controversies
+Interviews

+High-profile and controversial

-He has conducted many high-profile controversial interviews with well-known and sometimes controversial Irish figures, including:
+O'Toole has conducted many high-profile controversial interviews with well-known and sometimes controversial Irish figures, including: